vahobrsti/flickr/README.md

 Also, in case one needs to take advantage of advanced concepts in programming like concurrency, this framework still is good and mature enough.

-As for database engine, I have choosen to use postgres although in this special case MySQL and or even Sqlite is enough because this application is a very small application.
+As for database engine, I have chosen to use postgres although in this special case MySQL and or even SQLite is enough because this application is a very small application.
 Likewise to ROR, the community support and its robustness is my reason to choose postgres.